animusdeo/CallOptionExchange/README.md

 SecuritiesSettlementEngine represents a Proof of Concept (POC) securities settlement engine built on Ethereum.
 The project is composed of:

-- Definition of an Ethereum-based bond
+- Definition of an Ethereum-based bond, EthereumSecurity
-- Four types of instructions: SecurityIssuance, and SecurityRedemption
+- Two types of instructions: SecurityIssuance, and SecurityRedemption
-- Roles involved in the issuance, custodianship, and redemption (CSD, IPA, Issuer) of a security
+- Roles involved in the issuance and redemption (CSD, IPA, Issuer) of a security
-- A matching engine and settlement engine with NO built-in 4-eyes principle.
+- A settlement engine.

 ## Requirements